skip to content

 engine.dll

-• Client.dll holds the player, entity list, positions, health
+• Client.dll mirrors player, entity list, positions, health

 • Engine.dll holds the player’s view angles, which we can override to control the camera.